-The Sustainability Week Knowledge Hub offers resources and tools on ESG and sustainable finance in Latin America and the Caribbean.
+The Sustainability Week Knowledge Hub offers resources and tools on sustainable finance in Latin America and the Caribbean.
 We help businesses meet sustainability goals and make a lasting impact.

 Knowledge Sharing Sessions - Virtual Day